THE LISBOAN

 Throughout their learning journey, students have a constant focus on their personal wellbeing, global contexts, and enrichment, with plenty of opportunity to experience learning outside the classroom as well as… have fun!

-In Early Years the curriculum is split into the following seven areas of learning from an enhanced version of the Early Years Foundation Stage Profile from the UK.
+In Early Years, the curriculum is split into seven areas of learning based on an enhanced version of the Early Years Foundation Stage Profile from the UK.

-Moreover, we further enhance our youngest students learning through specialist teachers and staff.
+Our youngest students’ learning is enhanced through specialist teachers and staff.
 Students in the Early Years will have specialist lessons in Portuguese Language and Culture, Art, Music and PE.
-Our Early Years students also have access to the Junior library as well as the junior innovation lab.
+Our Early Years students also have access to the Primary library.

-At The Lisboan our commitment to the Sustainable Development Goals demonstrates our social responsibility.
-Throughout the Early Year years students are introduced to big ideas that start with understanding and managing themselves before acting on this at home and at school.
+At The Lisboan, our commitment to the Sustainable Development Goals demonstrates our social responsibility.
+Throughout the Early Years, students are introduced to big ideas that start with understanding and managing themselves before acting on them at home and school.

-The Junior years is the perfect place for our students to lay the foundations for their future.
-Our students take an authentic and purposeful learning journey that has our commitment to sustainability, our BOA Principles and the objectives of the National Curriculum for England as its foundations.
+The Primary Years is the perfect place for our students to lay the foundations for their future.
+They are supported on an authentic and purposeful learning journey that incorporates our commitment to sustainability, our BOA Principles, and the objectives of the National Curriculum for England.

-As students progress through the Junior years, our unique foundation to their experience allows us to embed the core academics of literacy and mathematics in well-planned integrated units of learning.
+As students progress through the Primary Years, these foundations allow us to embed the core academics of literacy and mathematics in well-planned integrated units of learning.
 This creates an adventurous community of learners, who strive for excellence, approach problems from a place of curiosity, and develop the academic, social and emotional skills to be successful individuals in our rapidly changing world.

 Students will also develop their skills in the three core components of the IB Diploma Programme: